 You’re right, Baldo.
 I also don’t care about money…just the things that money can buy.

-Kh in Arizona over 1 year ago
+Kh in Arizona almost 2 years ago

 I have been researching both college and vocational careers over the last few years for my senior Royal Rangers.
 I am a retired engineer who worked for my state’s environmental agency.
 It was a wonderful job, but it had its limits.
 I am glad my wife was a RN.